UniOfGreenwich/ELEE1147_Exercises/src/Learning_C/Learning_C.md

     ```
     >**Note:**
     >> - This collection of build tools are from [https://github.com/skeeto/w64devkit/releases](https://github.com/skeeto/w64devkit/releases)
+    >> - and only for our machines in Nelson 128 and Nelson 108, you can download and install using the release and then do the export above.

 - Then source the `~/.bashrc` or use the alias we created last time `refresh`